Pamela Adlon made the most honest family sitcom on television. She’s honest about not knowing what’s next.

 The show’s title came from a favorite Kinks song.
 The art in Sam Fox’s house came from Adlon’s own home.
 She had Sam wear a wrist brace, mirroring her own battles with tendinitis.
 And then there were her TV daughters.
 Max and Frankie, the older ones, were independent, creative, emotional and, more than occasionally, downright abusive to their mother.
 Duke, the baby, opened the show’s pilot standing next to Sam in a mall, crying a big, fake cry as Sam punched out a message on her phone and a woman stared.

 “Do you want to buy her the earrings?”
 Sam asked the onlooker. “’Cause that’s why she’s crying.
-Because of six-dollar earrings.
+Because of $6 earrings.
 She has them at home already.
 But she wants them right now so … you should go right into that store and buy them for her, ’cause I’m not doing it. … Or stop looking.”

 “For somebody watching the show, you find that universality in the specificity,” says Stacey Sher, who has produced films with Quentin Tarantino and Steven Soderbergh and is working with Adlon to adapt a limited series for FX about Addyi, the “female Viagra” drug.
 “These are the things you usually don’t see.
 The flaws, the mistakes, the triumphs.
 And she can do all of that while being funny.”